 Benzodiazepines have largely replaced barbiturates due to concerns over abuse, but 12 barbiturates are in medical use today.1,4 These drugs are abused for anxiety relief, reduction of inhibitions, or to treat unwanted side effects of other drugs.1

-When a person uses barbiturates over a prolonged period of time, they may develop physiologic dependence to the drug and experience withdrawal symptoms if they suddenly stop or reduce their use.2
+When a person uses barbiturates over a prolonged period of time, they may develop physiologic dependence on the drug and experience withdrawal symptoms if they suddenly stop or reduce their use.2